 Flynn said that even with all the best laid plans, no one can completely predict the course of their careers.
-Especially today, when so few people spend their entire working lives with one organization.
-The trick for those people who want to get ahead is to focus keenly on what kind of job they ultimately want to hold, and then look for those opportunities to realize that dream.
+Especially today, when so few people spend their entire working lives with one organisation.
+The trick for those people who want to get ahead is to focus keenly on what kind of job they ultimately want to hold, and then look for those opportunities to realise that dream.

 That will mean using a broad interpretation of “opportunity.”
 Don’t get hung up on obtaining a particular title, or on the idea that every move you make needs to be upward.
 Try to assess the potential in every opportunity, no matter how unlikely it may seem at the time.

 “If you want to be the CEO of a Fortune 100 company, then your career path needs to be much more deliberate,” Flynn said.
 “You need to know all of the steps you have to take on that journey.
 Look for those opportunistic moments that allow you to make a different decision or take a different course.”